Taylor & Derek From 'Bachelor In Paradise' Are Reportedly Engaged, So Spoiler Alert?

 Taylor & Derek From ‘Bachelor In Paradise' Are Reportedly Engaged, So Spoiler Alert?

-Attention, Bachelor nation, we have HUGE news: This season of Bachelor in Paradise’s most perfect couple, Derek and Taylor, are reportedly engaged.
+Don't get me wrong, though, these two are not without their drama (but, let's be real, this is Bachelor in Paradise… no drama probably means no paycheck).
+As we saw last week when Derek said “F*ck you” to Taylor, they definitely know how to fight; Taylor even considered refusing Derek's rose if he offered it, and Derek considered going home on Monday night's episode.
+Luckily, they restored my faith in the Bachelor franchise and made up before the two-hour episode ended.

+Apparently, the engagement took place during Wednesday's taping of the Bachelor in Paradise Season 4 reunion special, and was the only engagement to come out of paradise this time around.

-Elite Daily reached out to both Derek and Taylor's teams, but did not hear back by the time of publication.
+Elite Daily reached out to both Derek and Taylor's teams, but did not hear back by the time of publication, so there is no 100 percent guarantee this report is true.
+Keep in mind, though, this is Bachelor nation we're talking about, so I wouldn't be surprised one way or the other.
+Congrats, Taylor and Derek!
+Thanks for making us believe in love at first

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.